peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 ![python 3.12 perf flamegraph improved](https://raw.githubusercontent.com/peter-mcconnell/petermcconnell.com/master/assets/perf_example_python3.12.after.svg "python 3.12 perf flamegraph improved")

 This is a much healthier looking Flamegraph and our application is now much faster as a result.
-The perf profiling support in Python 3.12 brings a tremendously useful tool to software engineers that want to deliver fast programs.
+The perf profiling support in Python 3.12 brings a tremendously useful tool to software engineers that want to deliver fast programs and I'm excited to see the impact this will have on the language.